croessner/nauthilus-website/docs/configuration/server-configuration.md

 The listener defaults to loopback.
 Plaintext gRPC is only valid on loopback addresses; non-loopback listeners require TLS. `min_tls_version` accepts `TLS1.2` and `TLS1.3` and defaults to `TLS1.2`.
 The gRPC listener always uses HTTP/2 ALPN and does not expose configurable cipher suites.

 Backchannel caller authentication uses the existing `auth.backchannel.basic_auth` and `auth.backchannel.oidc_bearer` settings.
-See [gRPC Auth API](../grpc-api.md) for the service contract.
+See [gRPC Authority APIs](../grpc-api.md) for the service contract and [Split Identity Proxy Configuration](identity-proxy.md) for the distributed deployment model.

 ### Shared Runtime Timeouts